TanimChowdhury123/BiometricAdventureGame/README.md

 Please feel free to copy my code and save it into a python file and run the file through the command line of your computer.
 Enjoy!

-(Also, any bugs within the code that you may find, please let me know thanks)
+(Also, any bugs within the code that you may find, please let me know thanks).